 There are so many fall festivals that happen in Seattle and the surrounding area every year from September through November.
 There’s the aforementioned Oktoberfests and Great Pumpkin Beer Festival (just scroll back up if you missed them), but there’s also the Autumn Leaf Festival in Leavenworth, a medieval village’s fall festival, and more that we include in every week’s roundup of things to do in Seattle.

 31. Shop and eat at a weekend market

 We love Seattle’s weekend markets—especially in the fall, when there’s tons of autumnal produce, seasonal treats, and fall shopping to be had.
-Check out the Fremont Sunday Market, the monthly Seattle Night Market, and the Georgetown Flea!
+Check out our guide to Seattle’s weekend markets, which gets updated every week!

 32. Visit the town where Practical Magic was filmed

 Did you know you can easily get to the Practical Magic town from Seattle?
 It was filmed on nearby Whidbey Island!
-You can read about how to get to Whidbey Island here.
+Read all about visiting the Practical Magic town.